PringelsDC/sysinfo/README.md

 # Getting Started

-to get started download the sysinfo.sh file proceed to make a folder in /var/lib and callit extra paste the file into it and give it appropiate permissions, in my case i used chmod +x sysinfo.sh
+to get started download the sysinfo.sh file proceed to make a folder in /var/lib and call it extra paste the file into it and give it appropiate permissions, in my case i used chmod +x sysinfo.sh

 now go in to your root folder and open .bashrc with root Perms